ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 ### IMPORTANT: THIS FEATURE IS NOT YET AVAILABLE.
-WILL BE RELEASED IN THE FIRST WEEK OF OCTOBER.
-THIS PAGE IS UNDER CONSTRUCTION
+IT WILL BE RELEASED IN THE FIRST WEEK OF OCTOBER.
+THIS PAGE IS CURRENTLY UNDER CONSTRUCTION!!

 In addition to tracking using OpenSeeFace, VTube Studio now supports high-quality, high-performance webcam tracking using the new **NVIDIA Broadcast Expression Tracker** for RTX GPUs.